 If you get weekly or monthly shots on a regular schedule without missing doses, you're less likely to have a serious reaction.

-Taking an antihistamine medication before getting your allergy shot may help reduce the risk of reaction.
+Taking an antihistamine medication before getting your allergy shot can reduce the risk of a reaction, particularly a local reaction.
 Check with your doctor to see if this is recommended for you.

 How you prepare

-Before starting a course of allergy shots, your doctor may use a skin test to determine that your reactions are caused by an allergy — and which specific allergens cause your signs and symptoms.
+Before starting a course of allergy shots, your doctor will use a skin test or blood test to determine that your reactions are caused by an allergy — and which specific allergens cause your signs and symptoms.

 When you go in for allergy shots, let the nurses or doctors know if you are feeling unwell in any way.
 This is especially important if you have asthma.
 Also let them know if you had any symptoms after a previous allergy shot.